Here are my favorite lights of all time.

-Before you purchase your fish determine what the lighting requirements are all the fish you will be keeping.
-If you plan on keeping multiple species be sure to keep fish with similar requirements.
+Before you purchase your fish, determine the lighting requirements for all the fish you will be keeping.
+If you plan on keeping multiple species, be sure to keep fish with similar needs.

 That said, most fish will need 8-12 hours of light each day to be happy.

 Do You Leave The Light on in a Fish Tank at Night?

 Like you and me, fish need rest, and as fish keepers, we need to simulate day and night.

 That said, some fish are nocturnal, like Plecostomus, and appreciate some privacy at night.
 So turn the light off already.

 Some experts like AquariumCoOp believe a simple tip can keep your fish from darting into the side of your aquarium when you turn the light on and off each day.

 Check it out.